stackforge/occi-os/doc/occi.md

+# Note:
+This documentation may not be current in places.
+There is also further documentation at the [openstack wiki](https://wiki.openstack.org/wiki/Occi)

 # OCCI and OpenStack: What can I do?
 This guide will explain what you can do with the current OCCI implementation for OpenStack